FOSTERING

 Across the social impact field, there are leaders responsible for stewarding networks, designing spaces for collaboration, or fostering partnerships between groups of people.
 Yet the tools and support needed to sustain this kind of relational work are often undervalued and therefore lack investment.

 Our work through Scenario Six is a direct response to this.
-We invest in practitioners by designing experiences that allow them to step back and reimagine strategies that amplify the impact of their work.
+We invest in practitioners by designing experiences that allow you to step back and reimagine strategies that amplify the impact of your work.

 Walking away with solutions to implement is one outcome of working with us.
-But ultimately, we hope to strengthen the capacity of leaders to continue working in a sustainable way.
+But ultimately, we hope to strengthen your capacity so that you can continue your work sustainably.

 ·